BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    Technology's nothing to sneeze at though.
+    Technology's nothing to sneeze at.
     Only one event in history has markedly changed human prosperity: the invention of the first commercially successful steam engine, in 1712¹.
     <div align="center">
       <img style="width: 70vw;" src="https://bradleyculley.github.io/images/industrial-revolution.png" />